GTLook/ES6/README.md

 ### What is EMCAScript 6?

+JavaScript is constantly growing and being improved!
+We're going to talk about the newest changes!

 ECMAScript 6 is also known as ES6 and ECMAScript 2015

 Some people like to call it JavaScript 6.